Suffolk County New York assistance programs.

 St. Jude Roman Catholic Church – They only cover Mastic Beach and parts of Mastic and Shirley.
 Runs a Community Emergency Food Pantry that can provide free groceries and food.
 Can also offer assistance with clothing and basis needs too.
 They do not have financial aid , but there may be referrals to prescriptions, rent, transportation expenses, and mortgages (when FEMA funds are available).
 Other referrals may cover grants when utilities are in arrears or overdue, and advocacy when there is a threat of home foreclosure, eviction, or utility shut-off.
 89 Overlook Drive, Mastic Beach, New York 11951, call your local parish.

-Assistance for the holidays is provided by churches, charities, and other groups.
-While resources are limited by what has been donated and the generosity of volunteers, thousands of families are still usually able to receive gifts, toys at Christmas, and free meals.
-Learn more.
+Free assistance for the holidays is provided by churches, charities, and other groups.
+While resources are limited by what has been donated and the generosity of volunteers, thousands of families are still usually able to receive gifts, free toys at Christmas, and free meals.
+Learn more on free Christmas help in Nassau and Suffolk County.

 Suffolk County housing programs include shelter, transitional units, and assistance in finding a new, permanent home or apartment.
 Whether you are facing imminent eviction or are currently homeless, several organizations and government resources can assist.
 In addition to getting a place to stay, access self-sufficiency programs (such as employment assistance), free meals and apply for financial aid.
 Continue with Long Island transitional housing.

-St. Patrick's Roman Catholic Church/Bay Shore – Some of the assistance programs run include a free food pantry, telephone and water payments when appropriate, a full lunchtime meal, new or gently used clothing, furniture, referrals, advocacy and direct services consisting of rent assistance, prescriptions, LIPA, gasoline vouchers, bus fare, etc. 9 North Clinton Avenue, Bay Shore, New York 11706, dial (631)665-4911.
+St. Patrick's Roman Catholic Church/Bay Shore – Some of the assistance programs run include a free food pantry, telephone and water payments when appropriate, a full lunchtime meal, new or gently used clothing, and furniture.
+There is also referrals, advocacy and direct services consisting of rent assistance, prescriptions, LIPA, gasoline vouchers, bus fare, etc. 9 North Clinton Avenue, Bay Shore, New York 11706, dial (631)665-4911.

 Emergency eviction assistance is available.
 The programs in the community, which are run by the government and/or social service agencies, issue cash grants, case management, or coordinate free legal support.
 If homeless in Suffolk County may be caused by unpaid water or heating bills, that expense (along with rent) can also be paid.
 More eviction help Suffolk County New York.